seaofvoices/darklua/README.md

 ```

 ## Minify
-This command reads Lua code and only reformat it in a more compact way.
-The input path can be a file or directory.
+This command reads Lua code and reformats it to reduce the size of the code, measured in total bytes.
+The input path can be a single file name or a directory name.
 Given a directory, darklua will find all Lua files under that directory and output them following the same hierarchy.

 ```
 darklua minify <input-path> <output-path>